 Read more

-This book interrogates John Singleton's 1995 Black cult classic film Higher Learning as a harbinger of the successful 2016 presidential campaign of Donald Trump, the 2017 Unite the Right Rally, reenergized Black protests calling for the removal of public monuments to the Confederacy, and the emergence of the #MeToo and the Black Lives Matter movements.
-Bringing together scholars from across humanities and social science, this book uses Higher Learning as a fulcrum to explore how racial antagonisms, socio-economic disparities, sexual violence, and polarized interpersonal relationships in America have both changed and remained the same since the 1990s.
-From debates over free speech, affirmative action, and the right to vote, to protests over commemorative statues, this book provides a compelling investigation on why college campuses continue to be sites of physical, visual, and epistemological conflicts over the meaning of diversity, equity, inclusion, and belonging in American democracy and on how Americans might come together to address today's most divisive issues.
+This book interrogates John Singleton s 1995 Black cult classic film Higher Learning, set on a fictitious American college campus, as a harbinger of Donald Trump s successful 2016 and 2024 presidential campaigns, the 2017 Unite the Right Rally, reenergized protests by Blacks denouncing public monuments to the Confederacy, the #MeToo Movement, the Black Lives Matter Movement, and student protests erupting after the 2023 Israel-Hamas Gaza War.
+Contributors use Higher Learning as a fulcrum to explore how racial antagonisms, attitudes of college students, socio-economic disparities, and interpersonal relationships in America have changed and remained the same since the 1990s.
+From debates over free speech, affirmative action, hip hop music, and K-16 curriculum content, to protests condemning police brutality, this book examines why American college campuses continue to be sites of physical, visual, and epistemological conflicts over the meaning of diversity, equity, inclusion, and belonging.
+This book also provides recommendations for how Americans might unite to address today s divisive issues and strengthen American democracy.

 List of contents